 Most of us are not aware of the back button focusing feature on our cameras and how it can be a game changer in any photographer’s life.
 Since most photographers including beginners are used to focusing by pressing the shutter release button halfway through, back button focusing can take some time to get used to and once you get the hang of it, there will be no turning back.

-Back button focusing is an incredible feature, that will help a photographer get sharp images without losing focus on the subject before shutter release because this technique helps you lock focus.
-In this article, we will look at how to set up back button focusing on a Canon camera.
+Back button focusing is an incredible feature that will help a photographer get sharp images without losing focus on the subject before shutter release because this technique helps you lock focus.
+In this article, we will look at how to set up the back button focusing on a Canon camera.

 So, What is Back Button Focusing?